denbrkic/posts/README.md

-## Available Scripts
+## Project setup

+Clone this project.
-In the project directory, you can run:
+In the project's root directory run:

 ### `yarn install`